ginaBai/BSK/BowlingScoreKeeper/README_v2.md

 [Online Bowling Game Score Calculator](https://bowlinggenius.com)

-# Java Code Coverage Tool - EclEmma
+# Java Code Coverage Tool
-During unit testing, use the Java code coverage tool EclEmma to measure the executed code.
+During unit testing, use a Java code coverage tool (e.g., EclEmma or tools that you are familiar with) to measure the executed code.
 A statement/line coverage of 80% on every non-test class is highly recommended.
+The following is a tutorial on the EclEmma plugin.

 ## Setup Instruction
 EclEmma comes installed on some versions of Eclipse, such as Eclipse Photon.
 You may also install EclEmma via Eclipse Marketplace.
 [Click for the offical installation instruction](https://www.eclemma.org/installation.html)